“You’re Saving My Grades”: Student Shares Effective Study Technique for Maths, SA Impressed

 The clip, shared by TikTok user @timstudyfetchsmart, gained massive views and many comments from grateful social media users, and some tagged the people who needed the info.

 The young man, who scored over 90% in mathematics, stressed the importance of using past papers.
 He advised others to find a past paper and work through it until the end, without checking the answers.
-After finishing, he said, one should go through the memo and highlight the sections they messed up in, whether it is algebra, trigonometry, or geometry.
+After finishing, he said that one should go through the memo and highlight the sections where they made mistakes, whether it is in algebra, trigonometry, or geometry.

 Read also